lukka/CppBuildTasks/README.md

 # Azure DevOps [build tasks](https://marketplace.visualstudio.com/items?itemName=lucappa.cmake-ninja-vcpkg-tasks) for [CMake](https://www.cmake.org/) and [vcpkg](https://github.com/microsoft/vcpkg/)

  Build software with vcpkg and CMake (either with CMakeLists.txt or CMakeSettings.json).
+Samples provided here below are using both [self-hosted](https://docs.microsoft.com/en-us/azure/devops/pipelines/agents/v2-windows?view=azure-devops) or [Microsoft hosted agent](https://docs.microsoft.com/en-us/azure/devops/pipelines/agents/hosted?view=azure-devops), using [Docker](https://www.docker.com/) as well.

 It is highly recommended to use __vcpkg as a Git submodule__.
 Here below the sample where vcpkg is a Git submodule: